 According to superstition, having a black cat cross your path may be lucky or unlucky, depending on where you live.
 In some countries, such as Egypt, all cats, no matter what their color, are lucky.
 In Egypt, cats were considered so sacred that if one was accidentally killed, its killer was put to death.
 Cat cemeteries were common, and mummified cats were buried with their owners.

 Black cats enjoyed no such exalted status during the Middle Ages, when it was believed that a witch could take the form of a black cat.
 There’s a story about an English father and son meeting a black cat they suspected of being a witch.
 They stoned the cat and the next day encountered the witch in her human form.
 Her face was bandaged and she died shortly thereafter.
 This story seems to be the origin of bad luck coming your way if a black cat crosses your path.
-Of course, we know that a cat is just a cat, and its color is simply genetics, and means nothing for luck.
+Of course, we know that black cats are just cats, and its coat color is simply genetics.

 3. Beginner’s Luck is a “Thing”

 “Beginner’s luck” is the idea that people new to a sport or game are likely to win when they try it out for the first time.
 It could very well be that beginners simply do better because they aren’t as stressed out about winning.
 Too much anxiety, experts say, can hamper performance.

-4. Spill Salt?
-Throw Some Over Your Left Shoulder
+4. If You Spill Salt, You Should Throw Some Over Your Left Shoulder

 We wonder how much salt ends up on kitchen floors with this one.
 It is believed that salt, everyone’s favorite seasoning, is also a valued weapon in the battle against evil spirits thanks to its purification and warding capabilities.
 Therefore, tossing it over your left shoulder with your right hand is supposed to create a magical barrier that will keep you safe from harm.
 Of course, the broom you use to sweep it up with probably has more ability to protect you from any danger.